 - S. 2326 (102nd): No Net Loss of Private Lands Act

-From Jan 1981 to Oct 1992, Symms missed 236 of 4,343 roll call votes, which is 5.4%.
-This is worse than the median of 4.4% among the lifetime records of senators serving in Oct 1992.
+From Jan 1981 to Oct 1992, Symms missed 239 of 4,355 roll call votes, which is 5.5%.
+This is on par with the median of 4.7% among the lifetime records of senators serving in Oct 1992.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: